 There are no pre-requisites for participation in the expedition.
-All instruction is by professionals in the field.
-Volunteers may participate in various phases of the work, including excavation, site conservation, pottery conservation and studies in the conservation lab, as determined by the Project Director.
+All instruction is by professionals in the field and in the lab.
+Volunteers may participate in various phases of the work, including excavation, site conservation, pottery and other finds conservation and studies in the conservation lab, as determined by the Project Director.
 They are expected to work Monday to Friday, with weekends free for rest or excursions in the region.